jaywking/ATLSApp/docs/PROJECT_HANDBOOK.md

   - Retries are built in; rerun.
 Reduce concurrency in `scripts/fetch_medical_facilities.py` if needed.
 - Processing shows 0 items
   - Ensure Status is set to `Ready` (or `Config.STATUS_ON_RESET`) and `Place_ID` is empty for new rows; or toggle “Process all rows”.
-- Re-process doesn’t update master
+- Re-process doesn't update master
   - Confirm `Config.LOCATIONS_MASTER_DB` is correct and network/API permissions are valid.
 - UI shows no productions
-  - Run “Sync Production Tables” to regenerate `notion_tables.json`.
+  - Run "Sync Production Tables" to regenerate `notion_tables.json`.
+- `NotImplementedError` when launching scripts from the UI on Windows
+  - This occurred when asyncio subprocesses were not supported under `uvicorn --reload`.
+The adapters now fall back to a synchronous launcher automatically; just ensure you are on the latest code and keep the terminal open to confirm the `API call to /api/...` log line shows `status=200`.

 ---